alemart/opensurge/README.md

 ## What is Open Surge?

-Open Surge is a fun 2D retro platformer inspired by Sonic games.
-It is also a game creation system that lets you unleash your creativity!
+Open Surge is a fun 2D retro platformer inspired by Sonic games and a game creation system that lets you unleash your creativity!
 Play, create & share!

 Open Surge is currently available for Microsoft Windows and GNU/Linux.
 It is in active development!